 According to a study from Gallup only 36% of employees are engaged in the workplace and 13% are actively disengaged, which means they have poor work experience and spread negativity to colleagues.

 In this article you will learn what is employee engagement and how to engage employees.
 We'll also give you an inside on how an intranet platform can engage employees and thus keep the motivational level high and we'll give you eight of our best employee engagement tips.

 What is employee engagement?

-When we talk about employee engagement, we mean the connection between an employee and the organisation he or she is working for.
-By that we don't only mean the contractual side, but mostly the emotional commitment and the will to actually realise the goals and objectives of the employer.
+When we talk about employee engagement, we mean the connection between an employee and the organization he or she is working for.
+By that we don't only mean the contractual side, but mostly the emotional commitment and the will to actually realize the goals and objectives of the employer.

 Employee engagement has several advantages for companies:

 Building an emotional bond in times when people work remotely and/or from home can be a challenge for most companies as it is hard to connect people, to network and to reward great achievements.